ikenticus/jade-hen/README.md

 ### <a id="docker"></a> Docker

 Each repository will have its own `ci/Dockerfile` to custom build its container for ECR.
-The sample `Dockerfile`.builds are meant as a guide for some code build variations and not a complete list of all available coding languages/frameworks in existence at the time of this writing.
+The sample `Dockerfile.<builds>` are meant as a guide for some code build variations and not a complete list of all available coding languages/frameworks in existence at the time of this writing.
 You will have to learn to write your own `Dockerfile` using these examples and whatever you can find but, from my experience, the only tips gathered thus far are:
 * Instead of logging to `/var/log/${APP}`, all logging should go to `/dev/stdout` so that `kubectl log ${POD}` will function correctly
 * For Golang, since it can compile binaries, you can start with whatever OS you like to debug, but eventually should evolve into a minimal base like `alpine` or as basic an OS as can be found or built
 * For `node.js`, while `pm2` was undoubtedly a great resource manager, it seems redundant to execute it within a kubernetes pod since the `deployment` and `replica set` handle that using customized resource limits, so better to just end the `Dockerfile` with `CMD ["node", "index.js"]`